-- Fulfill your pre-req requirements (MSBA students); Submit a business course waiver request (MBA and MSA students)
+- Submit a business course waiver form- MBA and MSA students only

-- Plan course selection for your first semester
+- Plan and register for Spring semester classes

-Students admitted to our program should submit their decision to accept the admission offer on the SF State Gateway website within two weeks after receiving their admission offer.
+Students admitted to our programs should submit their decision to accept the admission offer on the SF State Gateway website within two weeks of receiving their admission decision from the university.
 A response is required in order to start the process leading up to registering for classes and to sign up for a San Francisco State email account.
 Once you start the program in the Spring, communications from the University will be sent to your SF State email address.

 As soon as you have accepted your admission offer, you will need to pay a $250 deposit to reserve your spot in our program.
-The $250 deposit will be credited towards your first semester tuition if you join the program, otherwise it will be forfeited.
+This non-refundable $250 deposit will be credited towards your first semester tuition once you enroll in classes.
 Please see the step-by-step pdf instructions on How to Pay the Enrollment Deposit Online or view this video with the same instructions.

 2. Submit Official Transcripts

 Any international transcripts must include original transcripts plus a certified English translation.
 If your official transcripts do not show the degree received, then a copy of your diploma with a certified English Translation is also required.
-International students should also review the information about specific Admission criteria by Country.
+International students should also review the information about our university's Required Academic Documents.

-MBA and MS in Accountancy students may submit a business course waiver request
+6. MBA and MSA students may submit a business course waiver request

-Students who have completed business courses within the past seven (7) years with at least a B- or better grade, could be eligible to waive the equivalent SF State 700-level course.
-You may submit a waiver request any time before December 15, 2019, however we encourage you to submit the waiver form and required supporting documents as soon as possible to better plan your courses.
-You will receive an email from our office with the decision from our faculty within two to three weeks of receipt of your request.
+Students who have completed business courses within the past seven (7) years with at least a B- or better grade, could be eligible to waive the equivalent Lam Family College of Business 700-level course.
+You may submit a waiver request any time before December 30, 2020, however we encourage you to submit the waiver form and required supporting documents as soon as possible to better plan your courses.
+You will receive an email from our office with the decision from our faculty within 2 to 3 weeks of receipt of your request.